murex/Dev-Interview-Preparation/README.md

 After an internal evaluation of your test result, you will be selected for either an OOP or an Algorithm based technical interview.

-The OOP-based interview will include questions from the following knowledge domains:
+The OOP-based interview will include design and development questions from the following knowledge domains:
 1. Language Basics
 2. Data Structures
 3. Object-Oriented Programming

-On the other hand, the Algorithm based interview will consist of questions from the following knowledge domains:
+On the other hand, the Algorithm based interview will consist of design and development questions from the following knowledge domains:
 1. Language Basics
 2. Data Structures
 3. Algorithms